OlehKulykov/R2D9SkiaSvgData/README.md

 So, we'll use reverse method: inject exportable function via this header & source files and use non-exportable 'svg' code with rest rendering code.

 #### Note:
 It's recommended to use it as a static lib.
-Plus, for macOS & iOS users, there are compiled frameworks, attached for a latest release.
+Plus, for macOS & iOS users, there is compiled XCFramework, attached for a latest release.
 Also link expat library to the app, i.e.: libexpat.{a,dylib,tbd,dll}.

 ### Copy: